 Rehearsals continue with two weekends in April, three weekends in May, and the first three weekends of June.

-On June 21, the corps moves into our rehearsal facility and embarks on our first local tour.
-We return from this tour on July 7.
-Then the corps meets again for our national tour on July 12 and returns home on August 11.
+In late June, the corps moves into our rehearsal facility and embarks on our first local tour.
+We return from this tour after Independence Day.
+Then the corps meets again for our national tour in mid-July and returns home on August 9.

 Our Educational Team